MelodyNorsworthy/MelodyNorsworthy/README.md

 - 👋 Hi, I’m @MelodyNorsworthy
 - 👀 I’m interested in writing, plants and art
-- 🌱 I’m currently learning about the world of finanace
+- 🌱 I’m currently learning about the world of finance
 - 💞️ I’m looking to collaborate on internal processes
 - 📫 How to reach me melody@smartxadvisory.com